dnywh/ephemerabot/README.md

 # Ephemerabot

-[Ephemerabot](https://twitter.com/ephemerabot) is the Twitter bot cousin of the [Ephemera](https://github.com/dnywh/ephemera) project.
+[Ephemerabot](https://twitter.com/ephemerabot) is a Twitter bot cousin of the [Ephemera](https://github.com/dnywh/ephemera) project.
 Ephemerabot checks for and [tweets out](https://twitter.com/ephemerabot) new scraps of ephemera daily, and tweets out a Throwback Thursday edition every...Thursday.

 This repo might be useful to you if: